 “Most students are eligible to stay on their parents’ car insurance policy if they go to another state for college” as long as they keep their parents’ address as their primary residence, says Rhett Stubbendeck, CEO of LeverageRx.
 Staying on your parents’ policy might be the cheapest option if you’re not taking a car and it’s not in your name.

-However, every state has different insurance rules, so it’s best to speak with your insurance company to determine your best option.
-You might have to get your own policy if you’re moving out of state and the car is in your name.
+But every state has different insurance rules, so it’s best to speak with your insurance company to determine your best option.
+You might have to get your own policy if you’re moving out of state and the car is in your name (but it would have to be registered in that state, as well).
 It can’t hurt to get a quote for a separate policy; it might be cheaper.

 Find affordable auto insurance as a college student